ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/closed_versus_open_model_cohorts/index.rst

 Census, tax forms).
 Some of these observers, such as the simulated Women, Infants, and Children (WIC) registry, do not return information
 (i.e., observe) on all of the simulants: it only returns information about those simulants who are registered for WIC.
 We can think of the entire simulated US population as the simulation cohort in this example, whereas the observation cohort would include only those simulants returned by the WIC observer.

 Interpretation of results
 +++++++++++++++++++++++++

-Whether we use open or closed cohort analysis in Vivarium simulations has implications for how we interpret our results.
+Whether we use open- or closed-cohort analysis in Vivarium simulations has implications for how we interpret our results.

 With closed cohort analysis, we can examine results through the *Kaplan-Meier survival curve*, which allows